DonutMan06/DonutMan06/README.md

 There are a lot more questions that can be asked around this singing thematic.
 Is our ability to sing in tune influenced by the time window ?
 If it's relatively easy to hold a note that we listen at the same time, it eventually becomes harder and harder to hold the very same frequency once the input is no more listened.

+Recently I also played with webcam filters using the [OpenCV library](https://opencv.org/) and the [v4l2loopback kernel module](v4l2loopback) that let me use my filtered webcam as a real one in software like VLC or Zoom.

 Most, if not all, of the work presented here are under [GNU GPL v3 license](https://www.gnu.org/licenses/gpl-3.0.html).